-Examples of good practice Examples of poor practice • Senior management set the right tone and demonstrate leadership on financial crime issues. • There is little evidence of senior management involvement and challenge in practice. • A firm takes active steps to prevent criminals taking advantage of its services. • A firm concentrates on narrow compliance with minimum regulatory standards and has little • A firm has a strategy for self-improvement on financial crime. engagement with the issues.Financial crime issues are dealt with on a purely • There are clear criteria for escalating financial crime issues. reactive basis.
-There is no meaningful record or evidence of senior management considering financial crime risks.
+- There is little evidence of senior staff involvement and challenge in practice. - A firm concentrates on narrow compliance with minimum regulatory standards and has little engagement with the issues. - Financial crime issues are dealt with on a purely reactive basis. - There is no meaningful record or evidence of senior management considering financial crime risks.